cyberark/conjur/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR does not include user-facing changes and doesn't require a CHANGELOG update

 #### Test coverage
-- [ ] This PR includes new unit and integration tests to go with the code changes
+- [ ] This PR includes new unit and integration tests to go with the code changes, or
+- [ ] The changes in this PR do not require tests

 #### Follow-on issues
 - [ ] Follow-up issue(s) have been logged (and links included below) to update documentation or related projects, or